cyberark/cacookiecleaner/README.md

-* NEW FEATURE - you can insert a regex for masking, by default it will mask: "session", "token", "pass", "id". you can modify as much as you, for example: username, action Use comma (,) as separator, it will mask the cookie that containa the key, for example if you insert username and a key contain that word, the tool will mask that key.
+* NEW FEATURE - you can insert a regex for masking, by default it will mask: "session", "token", "pass", "id". you can modify as much as you, for example: username, action Use comma (,) as separator, it will mask the cookie that contains the key, for example if you insert username and a key contain that word, the tool will mask that key.

 # Using CACookieCleaner
 * run the CACookieCleaner.exe via command line or by double clicking on it.